kmille/freetar/README.md

 **UPDATE 22.10.2024:** As ultimate-guitar.com started to block (some? my? server?) ip addresses it's now possible to send requests to UG over Tor (socks5 proxy listening on `localhost:9050`).
 This feature can be enabled when environment variable `FREETAR_ENABLE_TOR=1` is set.
 Supported since Freetar version 0.10.0.

+**UPDATE: 17.11.2024**: As using Tor was not enough and the 403s are still a problem, caching was enabled.

 ## Instances
 - https://freetar.de
 - https://freetar.habedieeh.re